 Beyond the difficult conference slate, the Bruins consistently schedule a number of the best regional and nationally ranked teams every season.

 Since becoming head coach in 2007, David Bruce holds a 156-51 overall record (.753), against one of the hardest schedules in the country.
-While coach Bruce was recognized as the Western New England Coach of the Year in 2014, a dozen of his players received All-American accolades during his tenure.
+While coach Bruce was recognized as the Western New England Coach of the Year in 2014, 13 of his players received All-American accolades during his tenure.